 There are also some general maintenance issues that can help prevent slipping issues.
 First off make sure that your chuck clamps are in good condition.
 Often the rubber dries and deteriorates over time so that it does not grip the lens as well as it did when it was new.
 If you still have the original pad or one that looks worn contact your lens edger manufacturer and order a new one.
 Another often overlooked item is the roughing wheel.
 If your wheel is worn or damaged you want to replace it.

+Do these lens edging tips encourage you to explore new equipment options?
 For more information on lens edging with Coburn Technologies please contact us today.